rkapl123/rkapl123.github.io/README.md

 ### SQL Server XML Queries
 With examples from the ORE DB project: [SQLServerXML](SQLServerXML.md)

+### SQL Server yield to maturity
+A yield to maturity function for annual bullet bonds with act/act pricing convention: [SQLServerYTM](SQLServerYTM.md)

 ### A nice VB script to get the title of the current desktop wallpaper